 Establishment of Internet Servers

 Servers for Internet services must be registered in all cases with the Director of External Affairs whether established centrally or peripherally.
 They must be managed in a coordinated and coherent manner.
 At registration, "Webmasters" (cf hereunder) will be identified to accept responsibility for all content emanating from their unit.
 Co-ordination of all Internet services will be the responsibility of the TU Dublin Web Administrator.

 Publication of Web Pages

-Every structural DIT page (such as Faculty or School pages) which represents the DIT and peripheral pages, such as those of clubs or personal pages which do not formally represent the DIT, must comply with the templates established for DIT pages and guid elines, including authoring standards by the DIT Web Administrator.
+Every structural TU Dublin page (such as Faculty or School pages) which represents TU Dublin and peripheral pages, such as those of clubs or personal pages which do not formally represent TU Dublin, must comply with the templates established for TU Dublin pages and guid elines, including authoring standards by the TU Dublin Web Administrator.

-Faculties (schools and departments), research, administrative and other recognised DIT units are strongly urged to develop their own home pages.
+Faculties (schools and departments), research, administrative and other recognised TU Dublin units are strongly urged to develop their own home pages.

 Editorial responsibility for structural pages rests with webmasters appointed by Faculties or Schools, etc in final agreement with the Director of External Affairs.